cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

 ```
-## Error: object 'dataset_list' not found
+## [1] "Competition of saplings for N -Pilot- 15N recovery in leaves and fine roots "
 ```

 ## Discussion

-We recently stared to develop an ontology using a tematres server.
-The
+We recently stared to develop an ontology using a tematres server containing
+knowledge extracted from portals that deal with data management for ecological
+research.
+The tematres server offers an API so all the contained terms can be
+accessed by the upcoming version of rbefdata

+In the upcoming

-formalization developed is and will be based on the knowledge used in
+.
+The formalization developed is and will be based on the knowledge used in
 biodiversity research.
 Thus we will here discuss the software combination
 BEFdata and rbefdata in the light of the upcoming features and in general
 context state of the art data management today.
 In one of the next versions to